banillie/analysis_engine/README.md

 ## Maintaining virtual environment

 `analysis_engine` is in development and updated regularly to improve performance and add new code.
-Each time it is used locally the user should do the following to ensure that they have the most up-to-date code.
+Each time it is used on a local machine the user should do the following to ensure that they have the most up-to-date code.

 1. `VCS` `Git` `Pull`.
-This will pull down all the latest code the remote repository onto your local machine.
-If necessary the user should accept merging with maters.
+This will pull down all the latest code from the remote repository onto your local machine.
+If necessary the user should accept merging with the master.

 2. In the terminal type `pip install -U -r requirements.txt` This will update your virtual environment so that you have all the latest dependencies.